 According to the American College of Obstetricians and Gynecologists (ACOG), serious side effects are rare, but they can include spinal injury, breathing problems, a racing heart, and numbness or tingling.

 An epidural during labor may have separate side effects.
 The data regarding the effect of an epidural on the length of labor varies.
-According to the Office on Women’s Health (OWH), an epidural may prolong the first and second stages of labor if the doctor administers it too late.
-However, other providers have different takes on the best time to give an epidural.
+According to the

 Other side effects may include: